Sklan/BacktrackingAlgorithms/README.md

-# Backtracking Algorithms
+# Mini-Project Repository
-Implementation of recursive backtracking algorithms in C++
+This repo contains some mini-projects in c++.